MirkoMilanovic/Recipes_API/README.md

 ### Note

-The constants.py file with API and JWT keys is excluded.
+- The constants.py file with API and JWT keys is excluded.
 Make your own.
+- Ingredients should be written in the plural form (e.x. apples, bananas...)